Every year on Oct. 31, I post up on the front porch of my 19th-century duplex and hand out candy to hundreds of trick-or-treaters.

 Done right, I'd even argue that Trunk-or-Treat can actually show what's possible for our cities when we don't build them around cars — by putting kids in a place where none of those cars are moving, and each vehicle is transformed into something infinitely more delightful.

 Again, let's be real here: the "trunk" part of "Trunk-or-Treat" is kind of incidental.
 Spend two minutes on any Mommy- or Daddy-blog devoted to the holiday, and you'll find thousands of cars so thoroughly disguised as fortune teller booths and game show sets and elaborate homages to Jurassic Park that you might not even be able to spot a vehicle underneath.
-For many families, the pick-up or SUV is little more than a convenient way to transport their community theater-style Titanic set from which they'll dole out candy — and when the kids arrive, they see a village of whimsical mini-wonderlands, and aisles full of wide-open asphalt where they can walk without fear.

 Trunk-or-Treat isn't often talked about in the same breath as other creative placemaking endeavors like National Park(ing) Day, in which Americans repurpose a space traditionally reserved for private automobile storage and give back to people and highlight the potential of car-light spaces.
-But maybe it should be — and maybe we should talk about extending that ethos outside of the car and the parking lot, as advocates in San Francisco recently did when they set up a park-or-treating event along a road they're soon hoping to close to vehicle traffic.
+But maybe it should be.

-And I'd argue that we'd probably be more successful at winning those policy changes if we embraced the fact that Trunk-or-Treat will likely always be a part of American life — just like tail-gating at football games, and pick-up truck floats at the Labor Day parade, and all the other ways that automobiles have become deeply woven into American culture.
+And I'd argue that we'd probably be more successful at winning those policy changes if we embraced the fact that Trunk-or-Treat will likely always be a part of American life — just like tail-gating at football games, and pick-up truck floats at the Labor Day parade, and all the other ways that automobiles have become deeply woven into our culture.
 Because at the end of the day, ending car dependency isn't about prying away anyone's long-held traditions, or even prying away anyone's individual car: it's about giving people more freedom to make a wider range of choices.

-And if the throngs of kids that come to my neighborhood every Halloween are any indication, families will choose trick-or-treating in safe, walkable neighborhoods.
+And if the throngs of kids that come to my neighborhood every Halloween are any indication, families will always choose trick-or-treating in safe, walkable neighborhoods.
 We just have to build more of them.